hingole/connect-session-firebase/README.md

 ## Tests

-To run tests against `connect-session-firebase` you will need your own Firebase Database app available.
+To run tests against `connect-session-firebase` and `connect-session-firestore` you will need your own Firebase Database app available.

 Checkout the repo locally and create two files in the project root:
 - .env
 - serviceAccountCredentials.json
+- firestoreServiceAccountCredentials.json

 With the content: